 A $100 Registration Fee is due upon initial enrollment and annually when the enrollment contract is renewed.

 Two Enrollment Contracts are available: Academic Year (September-June) and Summer (July & August).
 Partial contracts are not available.
 One full calendar month’s notice is required for families who wish to withdraw prior to the expiration of their contract and is subject to the terms described in the Center’s Withdrawal Policy.

-Tuition includes all diapers, training pants and wipes for children who are not potty trained in the Toddler and Preschool classrooms.
+Tuition includes all diapers, training pants and wipes for children who are not potty trained in the Nursery program

 Tuition may be paid by cash, check, money order, or credit card.
 Tuition is non-refundable and credits are not given for vacations, absences, illnesses, weather closures, or scheduled Center closures.